 Despite state pressure, the Iranian women’s movement is strengthening.
 The plight of Iranian women is being heard about around the world.

-Received these beautiful photos of solidarity marches in Paris on March 8, 2010:
+UPDATE 3/12: Received these beautiful photos (courtesy of photographer Maryam A.) of solidarity marches in Paris on March 8, 2010: